 My children are learning about the world from the start.
 They know what manners they should keep while in other countries.
 How to keep safe while in public.
 How to entertain themselves quietly when you’re sitting next to a stranger.
 Or… at least I am trying to teach them that.

-When we road trip, they look out of the window and write down what they see.
+When we road trip, my children like to keep travel journals.
+They look out of the window and write down what they see.
 I was very pleased when my 5 year old did that while going to Yanbu last week.
 On our way back, the 3 year old was drawing her map in her notebook.
 I didn’t teach them that.
+They saw their elder brother do it.
 I only gave them the notebook and my pen to keep them busy.
 They learnt to draw maps and directions by themselves.

-4. I am teaching them to not judge the gardens.
+4. When you travel with kids, you teach them to not judge the gardens.

 My main reason for taking my children around the world is to show them how different people live.
 I want them to see the seasons and how different (beautiful) the world is.
-We have seen the lush valleys, to high mountains, to the colors of Fall to barren lands and deserts where nothing grows, to deserts where flowers bloom, to deserts that hide magical forests.
+We have seen golden sand beaches, lush valleys, to high mountains, to the colors of Fall to barren lands and deserts where nothing grows, to deserts where flowers bloom, to deserts that hide magical forests.

 Before I got married, I had been to no other country except India and Saudi Arabia.
 I had family who had been to the UK and other places.
 One of them had said, ‘India was a Jungle, Saudi was a desert and that London was civilized’.

-There are different colors of seasons, of flowers, of plants, of fruits, of animals… of people.
-People think differently… mostly according to their conditions.
+There are different colors of seasons, of flowers, of plants, of fruits, of animals and of people.
+People think differently mostly according to their conditions.
 That does not mean they are wrong.
 The have different manners.
 That does not mean they are rude or unfriendly.